35,000 pounds. 17.5 tons. This is how much the average semi-truck weighs with an empty trailer.

 Is There An Average 18-Wheeler Accident Settlement Amount in Texas?

-Unfortunately, there is no “average” settlement amount in an 18-wheeler accident case.
+There is no “average” settlement amount in an 18-wheeler accident case.
 This is because the facts and circumstances will vary widely from case to case, making each settlement unique.

 However, there are still ways to determine what your potential 18-wheeler lawsuit settlement could be.
 Two primary factors that will be taken into consideration in an 18-wheeler accident settlement include fault and damages.

-Determining Fault in an 18-Wheeler Accident Settlement
+Determining Fault in an 18-Wheeler Accident

 Fault is crucial in determining what your settlement might be worth.
 In Texas, you can generally receive compensation for your damages if the other party was at fault in causing the collision.